mateusz-bak/openreads/README.md

 ## ❓ FAQ

 - **What platforms is Openreads available for?** </br>
 The app is written in the cross-platform framework Flutter.
-Currently Android version is available, an iOS version [is being worked on](https://github.com/mateusz-bak/openreads-android/issues/149).
+Android and iOS versions are available.
 Be aware that releasing an app to the App Store requires paid Apple Developer account ($99 per year) so please consider donating.
 - **Does Openreads support importing/exporting CSV file?**</br>
 Yes!
 See format of the CSV file: